We are looking for session proposals for UX Scotland on 29-31 May.

 Types of sessions

 UX Scotland allows participants to connect and learn from their peers and leaders in the industry and beyond.
+We attract people from all stages of their careers and from many different specialisms.

 Our participants have specialisms such as: